Areas of Expertise

 Tamara D. Herold, Senior Advisor at the National Institute of Justice and Professor of Criminal Justice at the University of Nevada at Las Vegas (UNLV), is an expert in problem-oriented policing, the impact of the design and management of places, crime prevention and crowd dynamics that lead to violence.

-Madensen is the director of the Crowd Management Research Council.
+Herold is the director of the Crowd Management Research Council.
 She consults with major sports leagues, venue managers, police agencies and private security industries.
-Madensen was selected as a finalist for the National Society of Collegiate Scholars – Inspire Integrity Award and has received several awards from organizations, including the Greenspun College of Urban Affairs and the Consolidated Students of the University of Nevada (CSUN) at UNLV.
+Herold was selected as a finalist for the National Society of Collegiate Scholars – Inspire Integrity Award and has received several awards from organizations, including the Greenspun College of Urban Affairs and the Consolidated Students of the University of Nevada (CSUN) at UNLV.
 She is an instructor with the Silver State Law Enforcement Academy and the Las Vegas Metropolitan Police Department’s Leadership Ascendency Program.
 She also serves as a subject matter expert for the International Association of Crime Analysts.

 She has been published in numerous academic journals and co-authored the book, Preventing Crowd Violence.